 Captain Pinzón: India sighted!

-ds the western approach to the Bayona harbor.
-A complete walled grounds, with various turrets and towers.
+But no problem finding Monterreal Fortress, towering on and towers.
 You can walk along the wall.
 There's a great view of the sea and islands, the city and its beaches.
 Though the settlement has a 2000 year history, it only received royal privileges 800 years ago.
-No bloody victories to boast of, it seems, but Columbus' "Pinta" did enter the harbor here, with Captain Pinzón aboard, on the 10th of March, 1493.
-It was in Bayona that Europeans first learned that "India" had been discovered.
+No bloody victories to boast of, it seems, but

 A full-scale "Pinta" reconstruction lies in the harbor and for one euro you can climb onboard.
-Below deck you can see what it was like to be a
+Below deck you can see what it was like to be a cook at sea, and see Indians, encaged, and other souvenirs Columbus and Co. picked up in the

 Today in the harbor the entertainment is a little yellow propeller airplane scooping water, then flying over to the dark billowing smoke from over the hillsides.
 We watch, and film, run after run.
 It seems to be a sort of drop-in-the-bucket operation.
 Fighting all that windblown flame.
 Hope they manage to save somebody's house.
 By evening huge dark clouds cover Bayona's blue skies, coming against the ground wind.
 Ashes begin to fall, graying the shiny white yachts on the pontoons.